-After this initial motivation, we review related literature and briefly sketch the goals of our research in section 2.
-In section 3, we introduce the physical architecture of our cognitive system, followed by a logical architecture in section 4.
-The core element of the logical architeture are building blocks, whose structure is presented in section 5.
-To illustrate the processing of our cognitive system and the interaction of the building blocks on the different layers, we present an example execution in section 6.
-Section 7 sketches the prototypical implementation that we realized as a proof of concept.
-Finally, we critically discuss our work in section 8, before summarizing it in section 9.
+After this initial motivation, we review related literature and briefly sketch the goals of our research in Section II.
+In Section III, we introduce the physical architecture of our cognitive system, followed by a logical architecture in Section IV.
+The core element of the logical architeture are building blocks, whose structure is presented in Section V. Section VI discusses approaches for effectively training the system.
+To illustrate the processing of our cognitive system and the interaction of the building blocks on the different layers, we present an example execution in Section VII.
+Section VIII sketches the prototypical implementation that we realized as a proof of concept.
+Finally, we critically discuss our work in Section IX, before summarizing it in Section X.